11 November 2016 by Anna Staford

-Dont worry, if you havent already taken that well earned holiday.
+Dont worry, if you haven't already taken that well earned holiday.
 It’s still not too late to get away.
 Have you thought about taking a break from the soaring temperatures of a winter sun holiday and trying somewhere cooler instead?
-Like Iceland?
+Like Iceland winter vacation?
 Tourism to this otherworldly landscape has steadily grown in recent years and it’s easy to understand why.
 It boasts a unique blend of volcanoes, vast icecaps, lava and glacier caves, crashing waterfalls and majestic fjords, whale watching and spectacular views of the magical Aurora Borealis.
 Not to mention stylish hotels, hot-springs and fabulously fresh seafood.

 And it’s not as cold as you might think – even in December – the average temperatures in Reykjavik range from 4°C to -2°C. Iceland is an uncrowded destination, providing something for all ages, from adventure activities to breathtaking scenery and the unique light that only the Arctic offers.